thesquaredev/website-staging/src/pages/home/banner.md

 slug: /
 component: banner
 position: 1
-heading: Share your data visualizations
+heading: Unlock your business value with modern analytics
 btnTxt: Get in touch
 ---

-Create, visualize, explain and manage your stories with dashboards and embedded analytics.
-We make sharing and embedding visualizations and analytics easy for teams and individuals.
+We make it possible to turn your organisation's big data into actionable insights and build a sustainable competitive advantage.